SkylineCommunications/dataminer-docs/develop/CICD/Tutorials/CICD_Tutorial_Connector.md

       ```

    > [!TIP]
    > For generic parts of a pipeline, like parsing JSON and making the quality gate, using an online LLM-based AI tool can help you save some time.
-You can for example use a prompt like this:
+For example, you can use a prompt like this:
    >
    > ```txt
    > Using GitHub Workflows with an Ubuntu runner.
 I have a JSON file in the workspace with the path ${{ github.workspace }}/validateResults.json.
 I want two steps.
 1 step where we upload that artifact, and a second step that retrieves the CriticalIssueCount and the MajorIssueCount and throws an error if one of them is higher than 0.
 I want you to return to me only the two steps.
 The name of step 2 should be Quality Gate.